xiaohongchen1991/clang-xform/README.md

 ## --matcher-args-MATCHER\_NAME [MATCHER\_ARGS]

 Optional arguments for registered matcher options.
 Here "--matcher-args-Matcher_Name" serves as a separator to tell the parser that the arguments after it and before the next separator are used for the matcher with the given name.
 This switch has to be used at the end of command line or before "--" if "--" is used for supplying Clang flags.

+Different settings of arguments can be used to initialize mutiple instances of the same matcher.
+See the example in [Quick tutorial](#quick-tutorial).

 ## -- [CLANG\_FLAGS]